jcazevedo/jcazevedo.net/projects.md

 [Solutions for Advent of Code 2016](https://github.com/jcazevedo/advent-of-code-2016) (2016)

 : Solutions for [Advent of Code 2016](https://adventofcode.com/2016), in Scala.
+[Advent of Code](https://adventofcode.com/) is an advent calendar of small programming puzzles.

 [MoultingYAML](https://github.com/jcazevedo/moultingyaml) (2015 -- )